Today's Articles

 Twelfth Baptist Church

-*The Twelfth Baptist Church was dedicated on this date in 1840.
-This is a historic church in the Roxbury neighborhood of Boston, Massachusetts.
-The Twelfth Baptist Church was established when a group of 36 dissenters broke with the First Independent Baptist Church, which met in what is now known as the African Meeting House.
+*The Twelfth Baptist Church, a historic church in the Roxbury neighborhood of Boston, Massachusetts, was dedicated on this date in 1840.
+It was established when 36 dissenters broke with the First Independent Baptist Church, which met in what is now known as the African Meeting House.
 The exact reason for the split is not apparent.

 According to some historians, the dissenters wanted to take a more aggressive stand against slavery than the other members.
 In addition, the First Independent Baptist Church had not had a permanent minister for some time, which may have given rise to general disagreements on how to run the church.